PaddlePaddle/Paddle/doc/_sources/ui/data_provider/pydataprovider2.txt

 The process method is the core part to construct a real DataProvider in PaddlePaddle.
-It implements how to open the text file, how to read one sample from the original text file, converted them into `input_types`_, and give them back to PaddlePaddle process at line 23.
+It implements how to open the text file, how to read one sample from the original text file, convert them into `input_types`_, and give them back to PaddlePaddle process at line 23.
-Note that data yields by the process function must follow a same order that `input_types`_ are defined.
+Note that data yielded by the process function must follow the same order that `input_types`_ are defined.